pjanec/dirigent/docs/Plans.md

 The dependencies are checked among both local and remote applications.

+Apps planned for a remote machine are started as soon as the machine gets on-line (if the plan has not been stopped before).

 Available plans are predefined in SharedConfig.xml.

 ## Launch Plan Operations